Department website: http://nursing.hsc.wvu.edu

 PR: NSG 753B and PR or CONC: NSG 748C with a minimum grade of B- in each.
 This fifth clinical practicum is designed to integrate advanced anesthesia principles with preparation for clinical immersion.
 The student will continue to manage general and specialty anesthetic techniques for patients with complex comorbidities and broaden experience in care of special populations.

-Utilization of information systems and technology to improve quality, safety, and system outcomes for the improvement and transformation of health care.
+Evaluation and utilization of information systems and technology to improve quality, safety, and system outcomes to improve health care.

 NSG 770.
 Pediatric Primary Care 1.
 3 Hours.